Epic Mickey 2: The Power of Two: Development

 Spector also commented on the sequel's co-op features: "It's drop-in, drop-out co-op, you can sit down at any time with a friend who is playing as Mickey, and you can take control of Oswald.
 If you're playing as a single-player, Oswald will be there every second of the game.
 He's not just a multiplayer character, he's a helper, whether you're playing alone or with a friend or family member".
 Wasteland itself will feature old areas ruined by earthquakes and other natural disasters, as well as new areas such as Disney Gulch, based on Disneyland's Frontierland.

-12 screenshots for the game were released in October 2012.
+Twelve screenshots for the game were released in October 2012.
 Fans long speculated that the recently located Oswald cartoon Hungry Hobos (1928) would appear as an unlockable, but the final game included the Silly Symphony Skeleton Dance (1929) instead.

+Unlike the original game, which had a limited budget and minimal voice acting, the sequel included full voice acting for all of the characters.

 Epic Mickey 2: The Power of Two later received a port to Sony's PlayStation Vita platform.
 The Vita version was developed by Blitz Game Studios (in collaboration with Sony Computer Entertainment), which has already dealt with the PlayStation 3 and Xbox 360 version of the game.
-This version was optimized especially for the Vita and that the defects of the original version were placed, in particular the frame-rate and artificial intelligence.
-Vita version supports a co-op online or ad-hoc.
+This version was optimized especially for the Vita, such that the defects of the original version were placated; in particular the frame-rate and artificial intelligence.
+The Vita version supports co-op online or via ad-hoc connection.

 The previously canceled PC port of Epic Mickey 2 was given a limited release in Central European countries such as Poland and the Czech Republic in October 2013.

 The game arrived in Japan exclusively on Nintendo's consoles (Wii and Wii U) on September 26, 2013.
-Nintendo 3DS sister title Power of Illusion (renamed as Mickey’s Marvelous Adventure) arrived with The Power of Two on the same day in Japan.
+Nintendo 3DS sister title Power of Illusion (renamed as Mickey's Marvelous Adventure) arrived with The Power of Two on the same day in Japan.
 Unlike the previous title Epic Mickey, Epic Mickey 2 was published by Spike Chunsoft in Japan.

 Epic Mickey 2 was made available on Steam in October 2014.
-Xbox 360 version was added to the list of Xbox One Backwards Compatible titles in August 2017.
+The Xbox 360 version was added to the list of Xbox One Backwards Compatible titles in August 2017.

 Reception

-Epic Mickey 2: The Power of Two received mixed reviews, with most complaints being the game not fixing issues that were present in the original, as well as issues with Oswald's AI.
+Epic Mickey 2: The Power of Two received "mixed or average reviews", with most complaints being the game not fixing issues that were present in the original, as well as issues with Oswald's AI.
 Aggregating review websites GameRankings and Metacritic gave the Wii version 67.60% and 64/100, the Xbox 360 version 60.80% and 59/100 the PlayStation 3 version 57.83% and 59/100, the Wii U version 55.42% and 57/100, and the PlayStation Vita version 51.50% and 57/100.